-15. Seamen
+16. Seamen

-Restrictions in the Federal Seamen-Wage Arrestment Act, 46 U.S.C.
-601, as amended, prohibit withholding of state income tax from the wages of a seaman on a vessel engaged in foreign, coastwise, intercoastal, interstate, or noncontiguous trade.
+The Vessel Worker Tax Fairness Act, 46 U.S.C. § 11108, prohibits withholding of state income tax from the wages of a seaman on a vessel engaged in foreign, coastwise, intercoastal, interstate, or noncontiguous trade or an individual employed on a fishing vessel or any fish processing vessel.
 Vessels engaged in other activity do not come under the restriction; however, any seaman who is employed in coastwide trade between ports in this State may have tax withheld if such withholding is pursuant to a voluntary agreement between such seaman and his employer.